opencypher/cypher-for-gremlin/tinkerpop/cypher-gremlin-extensions/README.md

 ### Creating big ranges

+There is no known simple way to create numeric range in Gremlin ([Range](http://tinkerpop.apache.org/docs/current/reference/#range-step)) step has different use).

 Current implementation of numeric `range` in Cypher for Gremlin timeouts when creating a big range (over 10000 elements):

 ```groovy